Tekken Tag Tournament 2

 One of the best part about Online Mode...
 Namco also integrated an innovative (and free) online statistics tracking service into TTT2 called World Tekken Federation (WTF).
 This social community platform tracks incredibly in-depth personal statistics, and can be easily accessed from any PC or mobile device.
 It displays your win/loss ratio, detailed history of your last 20 fights, the ranks of all of the characters you use online, character usage stats, and more!
 It's even updated in real-time (usually), which is pretty darn cool.

 In addition, you can create or join a team, and earn points as you play Ranked Match to rank up your team.
 As your team progresses through the ranks, new icons for your team's "emblem" become available (which also shows up in the game).
 Each team profile page on WTF includes a forum, and compares stats with team members.
-In closing, World Tekken Federation offers unparalleled detail in the competitive fighting game genre, setting a new standard for the all-important online experience.
-It's the icing on the cake to a truly great game. ~TFG Webmaster
+In closing, World Tekken Federation offers unparalleled detail in the competitive fighting game genre, setting a new standard for the all-important online experience... the icing on the cake to a truly great game.
+Sadly, the WTF service closed down in Q3 2013 due to the high cost.
+It was fun while it lasted. ~TFG Webmaster